-These will be sent home on Friday and they will be tested every two weeks.
-Every other week there will be spelling activities based around the spelling pattern for them to complete.
+These will be sent home on Friday and they will be tested every week.

-Project-based homework concerning the topic area will be asked for at two different deadlines within each half term, although pupils can bring in completed homework before these deadlines and children can produce more than the two pieces asked for; a sheet detailing suggestions for projects will be handed out to children within the first week of term.
+Project-based homework concerning the topic area will be asked for at two different deadlines within each half term, although pupils can bring in completed homework before these deadlines and children can produce more than the two pieces asked for; a sheet detailing suggestions for projects will be handed out to children at the beginning of term.

 Times tables/mental maths

-On Fridays where there are no spelling tests, there will be times table assessments.
-Sheets for these will also be handed out on a Friday, two weeks before the test.
-The focus will be on 6x, 7x, and 8x tables.
+On Fridays, there will also be times table assessments.
 The children should know all of their tables up to 12x12 by the end of Year 5.
-Arithmetic tests will also be used once a week in order to help speed up the children's mental processes, as well as enabling them to become proficient with the wide range of arithmetic questions that pupils may face in year 6.
+From the Spring Term, Arithmetic tests will also be used once a week in order to help speed up the children's mental processes, as well as enabling them to become proficient with the wide range of arithmetic questions that pupils may face in year 6.

 The children will be asked to do some comprehension and handwriting activities during Guided Reading sessions when they are not working with an adult.
 This is important preparation for Year 6 Reading skills.
 There will additionally be some comprehension assessments during the year, typically one per half term.